hplogsdon/hplogsdon/_posts/2009-03-18-freebsd-os-x-dualboot.markdown

 I'll update this as I do more.
 Or do more posts, or whatever.

 Also, I completely gave up on that WINE under OSX crap.
 Thats one of the reasons I tried to do a FreeBSD/KDE4 install.
-Also, I've recently become a fan of <a href="http://www.rockbox.org/">RockBox</a>.
+Also, I've recently become a fan of [RockBox](http://www.rockbox.org/).
 I put it on my 80GB iPod Video, and wouldn't mind a more organized method of transferring files to it.
 I've tried syncing with Amarok on my HP Laptop, but long story short, the USB ports are busted.
 They have lifted up from the logic/mother/mainboard, which is one of the reasons I quit using it.
 Also, that laptop has a bcm43xx wireless card.
 Fuck that thing.
 Wish I knew more about hardware compatibility it when I bought it.
 It is a P4 2.33Ghz, I think, but only about 512M ram.
 They left trackpad button is broken off as well...
 If I had a bunch of money to toss at shit, I would totally put a minimum of 2GB ram (if it can even handle it) and fix the trackpad button, and even see if I could get an Atheros WiFi card... but its also heavy and bulky.
 No widescreen either, but thats not a dealbreaker.
 It's great running fully upright next to my iMac with FreeBSD/KDE controlled with synergy.
 Use SSHFS to transfer files back and forth.
 Fantastic shit.
 Wish I would have set it up sooner.

 Welp, my MBP is still compiling KDE...
 Goddamned....
 So far so good, but updates may or may not follow.